 Since we're located in Shelby County, we generally service the entire local surrounding area, including Memphis and its immediate suburbs for no additional travel cost.
 However, depending on how far we go out, you may have to pay additional fees, anywhere from $65-$195.
-This is also standard practice for pool installation companies willing to travel outside their intimidate area to assist with an install.
+This is also standard practice for pool installation companies willing to travel outside their immediate area to assist with an installation.

 - Permit: $195 (Varies)

 As with any major construction project, you will very likely need to acquire a permit for the installation.
 This can be taken care of on your own, though most pool installers can also help with the permit process for an additional fee for the time and cost of obtaining everything on your behalf.
 In our case, a permit in Shelby County obtained by Royal Swimming Pools will cost a new pool owner an additional $195.
 Keep in mind that you can obtain permits on your own for less should you choose.

 - Basic Cost of Installation Labor: $795

 Depending on the size of your pool, you can expect to pay a set amount as your base price.
 For a standard 24' above-ground swimming pool, you'll be looking around $795 for pool and equipment installation.

 Additional assembly fees may be required for items such as ladders, steps, or other external add-ons.
 These are generally very easy to assemble on your own as the pool owner and are not typically included in the initial installation cost.

 Assuming you are within our local travel distance and already have a place picked out for your pool, professional installation for a standard round pool can cost just under $1,000.
 Oval pools typically cost more for installation due to additional labor vs. round pools.
 Keep in mind that this will be in addition to the cost of the actual pool, equipment, landscaping, and any decking you would like to have added.
 (For a more detailed example of our installation costs for a standard 24' above-ground pool, click here)